PiotrDob/TweetCounter/README.md

 Buttons and other settings

-- "Hashtag" textbox, write here hashtag You looking for without "#" without quotes.
+"Hashtag" textbox, write here hashtag You looking for without "#" without quotes.

-- "Except" textbox, wtite here specified words You do not want into search for hashtag with "-" every word and spaces e.x. "-do -not -download" without quotes.
+"Except" textbox, wtite here specified words You do not want into search for hashtag with "-" every word and spaces e.x. "-do -not -download" without quotes.

-- "Search Language" textbox, write here language You want to search with specified hashtag, e.x. "en" without quotes.
+"Search Language" textbox, write here language You want to search with specified hashtag, e.x. "en" without quotes.

--"ADD" button, adds data from textboxes.
+"ADD" button, adds data from textboxes.

--"GET" button, if You want to refresh list (it done automatically every add).
+"GET" button, if You want to refresh list (it done automatically every add).

--"REMOVE" button, into datagrid below deletes hashtags from database (downloaded Tweets and Counts are not removed).
+"REMOVE" button, into datagrid below deletes hashtags from database (downloaded Tweets and Counts are not removed).

-- "Twitt Get" checkbox download Tweets with specified hashtags added via first section eery 14,5 minute.
+"Twitt Get" checkbox download Tweets with specified hashtags added via first section eery 14,5 minute.

-- "Twitt Get" button run manual download of Tweets with specified hashtags.
+"Twitt Get" button run manual download of Tweets with specified hashtags.
-- "Count" button, compare downloaded Tweets and if have more than 2 calculations show number of Tweets in datagrid below (if in Num cell see "+" there is more than 99

-Tweets, downloaded from last full hour - but there is a limit in api calls - more on 'https://developer.twitter.com/en/docs/basics/rate-limits.html').
+"Count" button, compare downloaded Tweets and if have more than 2 calculations show number of Tweets in datagrid below (if in Num cell see "+" there is more than 99 Tweets, downloaded from last full hour - but there is a limit in api calls - more on 'https://developer.twitter.com/en/docs/basics/rate-limits.html').

-- "Twitt notify 1H" checkbox, described in p.2.
+"Twitt notify 1H" checkbox, described in p.2.

--"Properties" checkbox, show options to configure application.
+"Properties" checkbox, show options to configure application.

 -------------  NEXT --------------------------------------